 In 2015, U.S. utility companies spent over $100 billion on capital expenditures.
 The majority of those resources went specifically to investments in the grid.
-These companies poured money into assets and infrastructure, energy generation and distribution, and the slew of cutting-edge hardware and software that are hitting the industry at a nationwide level.
+These companies poured money into assets and infrastructure, energy generation and distribution, and the slew of cutting-edge hardware and software.
 What’s more, utilities were projected to spend roughly the same amount annually through 2018.
-What these numbers tell us is that utility and energy companies are investing a tremendous amount of resources into overhauling their grids, including through the internet of things (IoT), distribution automation, analytics, transmission technologies, and consumer-level features.
+These numbers tell us that utility and energy companies are investing a tremendous amount of resources into overhauling their grids.
+Including the internet of things (IoT), distribution automation, analytics, transmission technologies, and consumer-level features.

-Utility organizations need to develop a business model that is pliant and responsive enough to accommodate all these technological innovations without losing their efficiency and competitive edge in the process.
+Utility organizations need to develop a business model that is pliant and responsive enough to accommodate all technological innovations without losing their efficiency.
+Also, not losing their competitive edge in the process.
 Here are two critical ways companies can cultivate the flexibility within their organization that will enable them to evolve in lockstep with the breakneck pace of their industry.

 Strategic Planning for Prosumers and DER

 Prosumers are energy consumers that are also producing their own power through rooftop solar panels, wind turbines, microgrid systems, and geothermal sources.
 Prosumers—which are also referred to as distributed energy resources, or DER—are a growing contingent of the U.S. population.
 By 2020, the number of gigawatts of rooftop solar power in the nation is expected to triple from 2015 figures.
 Utilities need to start developing a business model that recognizes prosumers and their growing influence on energy production and distribution.